0xMilenov/0xMilenov/README.md

 ## A Note From Me

-Traditionally I'm a React developer, but for over a year, I've shifted my focus to blockchain security.
+Traditionally I'm a full-stack developer, but for over a year, I've shifted my focus to blockchain security.

 I believe in decentralization as the future and am eager to collaborate and contribute to a safer decentralized world.